 CEO of Beyond.com, Richard Milgram emphasizes that stereotypes of generations can become a drag on company performance.
 "Overcoming existing stereotypes is hard," Milgram said in an interview.
 “It takes a conscious effort to distinguish your own talents and not let preconceived notions do that for you.
 Workers need to match their vision of success with the work ethic that it will take to get there — meaning a willingness to go beyond what's expected."

-Proactive managers that detect the presence of stereotypes in the workplace can intervene to prevent the development of misunderstandings that lead to overt conflicts.
+Proactive managers who detect the presence of stereotypes in the workplace can intervene to prevent the development of misunderstandings that lead to overt conflicts.
 Milgram believes the responsibility for removing negative stereotypes from the workplace should fall on the shoulders of older workers.